andikanote/Initial-Challenge-UI-Automate-Tokopedia/README.md

 # Initial Challenge UI-Automate Tokopedia

+Automation UI Tokopedia Challenge using Cypress javascript and reporting file using mochawesome

 **System requirements**

 Operating System

 Cypress is a desktop application that is installed on your computer.
 The desktop application supports these operating systems: